Cnasboll/HLF25-2/v04/README.md

 Download complete at 2025-10-21 06:06:31.447214Z: 3 heroes saved (so they can in turn save 90 people, or more, depending on their abilities).
 ```

-To amend an existing, hero exit the online menu by pressing `X` to go back to the main menu and enter `A` to search string for the hero to amend.
+To amend an existing hero, exit the _Online_ menu by pressing `X` to go back to the _Main_ menu and enter `A` to search string for the hero to amend.
 Candiates will be presented by descending order of strenght.
 Press `y` to amend the displayed hero or `n` to review the next one or `c` to cancel.
 Pressing `y` will give the user the chance of amendning every value and keep current one with pressing enter.
 Afterwards the amended fields will be reivewed and allow the user to accept them with `y` or abort them with `n`.
 Any manual amendment sets the `lock` flag on the hero to `true` so that it cannot be automatically reconciled with it's online version.

 ```
-Enter a menu option (R, S, U or X) and press enter:
-[R]econcile local heroes with online updates
-[S]earch online for new heroes to save
-[U]nlock manually amended heroes to enable reconciliation E[X]it and return to main menu

-X
-Enter a menu option (C, L, T, S, A, D, E, O or Q) and press enter:
-[C]reate a new hero (will prompt for details)
-[L]ist all heroes
-List [T]op n heroes (will prompt for n)
-[S]earch matching heroes (will prompt for a search string) [A]mend a hero
-[D]elete a hero
-[E]rase database (delete all heroes)
-Go [O]nline to download heroes
-[Q]uit (exit the program)

 A
 Enter a search string:
 Batman